Back to Articles

 Few things activate the parental shadow like a child who will not comply.

-This can be especially intense for parents of strong-willed, anxious, ADHD, autistic, or PDA children, where traditional authority-based parenting often does not work and may even make things worse.
+This can be especially intense for parents of strong-willed, anxious, ADHD, autistic, or PDA children, where traditional parenting styles often do not work and may even make things worse.

-When we meet that frightened part with compassion, we can respond to our child more clearly.
-We can set limits without needing to crush their autonomy.
+When we meet that frightened part with compassion, we can respond to our child more clearly and with connection.
 We can guide without making their nervous system our enemy.

 Common Parenting Triggers and What They May Reveal